• Skip to primary navigation

 Muffin Batter

-1. Using an electric hand mixer, whip the softened butter and erythritol and 1 tsp of stevia together.
+1. Using an electric hand mixer, whip the softened butter and erythritol and 1 teaspoon of stevia together.

 2. Add the eggs.
 Start by adding one egg at time and mix with the mixer until all 4 eggs have been added.